BLAM-Lab-Projects/Good-Practices/README.md

-#Notes and Things
+#Project organization and how to use Git

 ##Proposed Project Structure

 Every project *should* have a:

 - Good, informative title
-- README (with many of the things included in the top answer [here](http://stackoverflow.com/questions/2304863/how-to-write-a-good-readme)
+- README (with many of the things included in the top answer [here](http://stackoverflow.com/questions/2304863/how-to-write-a-good-readme))
 - A license (which one, though?)
 - Folders for each major class of files, for example:
   - M-files for running the experiment